 Step 1: Transpose all the variables on one side of the equation.
 By transpose, we mean to shift the variables from one side of the equation to the other side of the equation.
 In the method of transposition, the operation on the operand gets reversed.

-In the equation 5x – 9 = -3x + 19, we transpose -3x from the left-hand side to the right-hand side of the equality, the operation gets reversed upon transposition and the equation becomes:
+In the equation 5x – 9 = -3x + 19, we transpose -3x from the right-hand side to the left-hand side of the equality, the operation gets reversed upon transposition and the equation becomes:

 5x – 9 +3x = 19